-Message Type Example Explanation Call Number 23 The calling party is in the same fleet as your radio.
-System Message 0-FLEET The calling party is not in the same fleet as your radio.
-System Message PHONE A call from the PSTN (Public Switched Tel- ephone Network).
+Message Type Example Explanation Label VEHICLE7 The calling party is one of your preset numbers with a label preprogrammed into your radio.
+Preset Number 8 The calling party is one of your network- stored preset num- bers without a label preprogrammed into your radio.
+Call Number 23 The calling party is in the same fleet as your radio, but is not pre- programmed.
+System Message 0-FLEET The calling party is not in the same fleet as your radio and is not preprogrammed.

+Message Type Example Explanation System Message PHONE A call from the PSTN (Public Switched Tel- ephone Network).
 System Message PABX A call from the PABX (Private Automatic Branch Exchange).